Yankees vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 81 hits with 21 doubles, a triple, 14 home runs, 27 walks and 47 RBI.
-He's also stolen two bases.
+- Anthony Santander has 21 doubles, a triple, 14 home runs, 29 walks and 47 RBI (81 total hits).
+He has swiped two bases.

 Santander Recent Games